tdilauro/Simplified-wiki/Resources.md

 address.
 This requires an API for creating new, persistent NYPL credentials.

-The Brooklyn Public Library created a program called [My Library NYC](http://mylibrarynyc.org/about), in which you can sign up online for a unified library card that works with all NYC libraries.
+The Brooklyn Public Library created a program called (My Library NYC)[http://mylibrarynyc.org/about], in which you can sign up online for a unified library card that works with all NYC libraries.
 What API are they using to create a NYPL credential?

-The [http://techdocs.iii.com/patronws_patron_data.shtml](Innovative Millenium API) (user:pass nypl_s:chapter) includes a "Patron Update Web Service" which can [http://techdocs.iii.com/patronws_api_operations.shtml#createPatron](create a new patron).
+The (Innovative Millenium API)[http://techdocs.iii.com/patronws_patron_data.shtml] (user:pass nypl_s:chapter) includes a "Patron Update Web Service" which can (create a new patron)[http://techdocs.iii.com/patronws_api_operations.shtml#createPatron].

 #### Patron authentication